trangthyy/A-MATLAB-application-for-Efficient-Huntingtons-Disease-Screening/README.md

 ![Figure 3 (instruction)](https://github.com/trangthyy/A-MATLAB-program-for-Hungtingtons-Disease-Screening/assets/139542244/0c46d99a-898a-4fc5-a609-2d5fbee509c5)

 Next, you can use the function 'Append New Profile' to append a single new profile to the created database.
-You can either:
+After selecting the function, the program then asks you to input the new ID.
+Next, you can either:
 * Paste a sequence
 * Import a text file